 Q. What language skills will I need?

 A. Fellows working in Madrid are required to have advanced proficiency in Spanish.
 Intermediate or Advanced Spanish language skills are encouraged for Chicago, Oakland, and New York, but are not required.

 Q. Why do I have a “faculty mentor” assigned to me for the summer and what should my relationship with this person be?

 A. In most cases, we assign local faculty mentors to guide you in conducting your summer research.
 On very rare occasions, your faculty mentor will guide and meet with you remotely, but will have deep knowledge of the subject and location you are studying.
 Faculty mentors are selected on the basis of their own scholarship, experience with and commitment to community-engaged research, and strong familiarity either with the community organization or city (or both) where you will be situated.
 You should make it a priority to meet with your mentor weekly, pursue research leads and assignments she or he shares with you, and consult your mentor if you encounter research questions, dilemmas, or obstacles.

 Q. Where will I live during my summer research period?

 A. Housing will vary depending on the location of your research.
 If you are partnered with a U.S.-based organization, you will be responsible for finding and paying for your own housing.
-If you are partnered with the Kolkata-based organization, your housing, transportation, and living expenses will be arranged and paid for by the partnering organization.
 If you are partnered with a Madrid-based organization, your housing will be arranged and managed for you through the NYU Madrid site, but you will pay your landlord directly.
 In all cases, payment for housing will come from your fellowship money.

 Q. How do accepted fellows receive the fellowship payment?